OuhscBbmc/data-science-practices-1/ch-automation.md

 [Windows Task Scheduler](https://en.wikipedia.org/wiki/Windows_Task_Scheduler) is the common choice when scheduling tasks on Windows.

 Many of the GUI options are easy to specify, but three are error-prone, and must be specified carefully.
-The exist under "Actions" | "Start a program".
+They exist under "Actions" | "Start a program".

-* **Program/script:** is the absolute path to `Rscript.exe`.
+1. **Program/script:** is the absolute path to `Rscript.exe`.
 It needs to be updated every time you upgrade R (unless you're doing something tricky with the `PATH` environmental OS variable).
 Notice we are using the "patched" version of R.  The entry should be enclosed in quotes.

     ```sh
     "C:\Program Files\R\R-4.1.1patched\bin\Rscript.exe"
     ```

-* **Add arguments (optional):** specifies the flow file to run.
+1. **Add arguments (optional):** specifies the flow file to run.
 In this case, the repo 'butcher-hearing-screen-1' is under in the 'Documents/cdw/` directory; the [flow file](#automation-flow) is located in the repo's root directory, as discussed in the [prototypical repo](#repo-flow).
 The entry should be enclosed in quotes.

     ```shell
     "C:\Users\wbeasley\Documents\cdw\butcher-hearing-screen-1\flow.R"
     ```

-* **Start in (optional):** sets the working directory.
+1. **Start in (optional):** sets the working directory.
 If not properly set, the relative paths of the files will not point to the correct locations.
 It should be identical to the entry above, but (a) does not include '/flow.R' and (b) does NOT contains quotes.

     ```shell
     C:\Users\wbeasley\Documents\cdw\butcher-hearing-screen-1